-- Send out your invites well in advance.
+- Send out your wonderland tea party invitations well in advance.
+You can use Paperless Post or Evite.

 Don’t worry about being matchy-matchy.
 Mix the flowers with old and new tableware in various patterns – this will allow you to create your own look.